tqtezos/stablecoin/docs/specification.md

 - If the address does not have any entrypoint listed in the [`Safelist`](#safelist) specification, this call MUST fail.

 - Sender must be contract owner.

+# Rationale and design considerations

+Design decisions outside of FA2 scope:
+1. For three central roles (contract owner, master minter and pauser) we require that exactly one address has each of these roles.
+One can use a multisig contract if they want some role to be managed by multiple parties.
+The only role that can be assigned to multiple parties is minter because different minters can have different minting allowances and it can't be captured by a general multisig contract.
+2. One address can have multiple roles because in practice people may not need this granularity and just let one address do all administrative operations.
+3. Contract owner role can be transferred only in two steps and requires the new contract owner to accept new privileges.
+That's done to avoid accidental loss of control when this role is transferred to a wrong address.
+Other roles are transferred in one call because wrong transfer can be fixed by the contract owner.
+4. There are no getter entrypoints beside those required by FA2.
+At this point it seems unlikely that any other contract may need to call this token contract on chain.
+And for off-chain access we require storage to be annotated and well-documented so that users can read data from it directly.

+In the following subsection we discuss and present design decisions regarding FA2 specifics.

+## FA2 Specifics

+FA2 provides a framework for defining permission policies, but does not require any particular policy.
+Moreover, it suggests an approach where permission logic is defined in a different contract and the token contract can dynamically change the policy.
+For the Stablecoin project we need to answer several questions:

+1. FA2 recommends the "transfer hook" design pattern, as opposed to implementing a monolithic contract.
+Are there any requirements whether the stablecoin contract should be monolithic or follow this pattern (i. e. have `set_transfer_hook`)?
+2. For a monolithic contract: which permission policy should we implement?
+Should the whole policy or at least some part of it be hardcoded?
+E. g. can we assume that self transfer will always be permitted and there will be no custom policy?
+What about other policies?
+3. For a modular (non-monolithic) contract: what exactly should be implemented by us and put into the repository?
+Should we implement any particular `transfer_hook`?
+If we should, the questions from (2) apply here.
+4. Should we implement any `owner_hook`?
+5. The FA2 standard does not specify who is permitted to update operators on behalf of the token owner.
+Who should be allowed to do it in this project?

+Overall, the response from TQ was that there are no strict requirements and we should pick the best approaches from the business logic.
+At the early development stage we propose the following:
+1. We will implement both options (starting from the monolithic one because it's simpler), measure gas costs and then will decide what is better.
+The "transfer hook" approach is recommended, but may be infeasible due to gas costs.
+2. We will implement a single permission policy (as part of the token contract or as a separate transfer_hook – that depends on the previous point).
+ + Self transfer is permitted as well as operator transfer.
+ + Owner transfer policy for both sender and receiver is `Optional_owner_hook`.
+ + No custom permission policy.
+3. We will not implement any `owner_hook`.
+The contract is usable without them because we stick to `Optional_owner_hook`.

+Regarding `update_operators` we will stick to the following logic:
+1. In each `update_operator` item `owner` MUST be equal to `SENDER`.
+2. Each address can have arbitrary number of operators.

+One more uncertainty is related to the `token_metadata` entrypoint: whether metadata is constant or can be changed during contract's lifetime.
+We assume that token metadata stays constant forever.

+Note: these decisions may change as the project moves forward.

+## Differences with CENTRE

+The stablecoin contract is based on the CENTRE fiat token design, but diverges from it in several aspects:
+1. CENTRE token implements the ERC-20 interface.
+Tezos version of it is FA1.2.
+The stablecoin contract does not implement the FA1.2 interface, it implements the FA2 interface.
+2. Since the names in FA2 are snake\_cased, the names in the stablecoin contract also snake\_cased.
+3. FA2 uses the word "owner" to refer to the address that owns some tokens.
+At the same time, CENTRE calls the central entity who can manage roles the "owner".
+It leads to ambiguity, but the meaning of the word "owner" should be clear from the context.
+To eliminate this ambiguity we use two terms:
+  * "contract owner" is the central entity that owns the whole contract;
+  * "token owner" is the entity that holds some tokens.
+4. `mint` and `burn` entrypoints take lists of pairs/amounts respectively.
+They follow FA2 style where most entrypoints operate on lists.
+In CENTRE they take a single item (a pair or an amount).
+5. `configure_minter` takes an additional argument – current minting allowance – to prevent front-running attacks.
+6. CENTRE does not have `update_operator`, the closest analog is `approve`, but it does not explicitly say whether `approve` is paused by `pause`.
+In this contract `update_operator` IS paused.
+7. CENTRE defines the `blacklister` role and blacklisting is part of the CENTRE Fiat Token contract.
+Our project is different: whitelisting and blacklisting are offloaded to a separate [`Safelist` contract](#safelist).

 [FA2]: https://gitlab.com/tzip/tzip/-/blob/131b46dd89675bf030489ded9b0b3f5834b70eb6/proposals/tzip-12/tzip-12.md